 It's important to track your leads through every phase of the sales funnel, with contact information, conversation notes, copies of emails sent and received, information you've picked up from their Facebook profiles, etc.

 Leads represent the beginnings of relationships, not disposable email printouts or cards in a big numbers game.
-You ‘friend’ and ‘follow’ your new friends on Twitter, Facebook, Google+ and LinkedIn.
-That way, when they casually mention that with the baby coming, space will be limited — or their friend does — you’ll be the first agent to congratulate them.
+You 'friend' and 'follow' your new friends on Twitter, Facebook and LinkedIn.
+That way, when they casually mention that with the baby coming, and their home space will be limited — or their friend does — you'll be the first agent to congratulate them.
+When you throw out a lead, you throw away a whole human being... think about that.

-If your sales approach is a bit old school, like mine was, I’m hoping you’ll try nurturing the leads that didn’t sign a contract this week, rather than firing them out.
+If your sales approach is a bit old school, like mine was, I'm hoping you'll try nurturing the leads that didn't view properties or sign a contract this week, rather than firing them out.
+Have you ever looked at a product at the mall, but didn't pull the trigger, only to come back a week later, mind fully made up, ready to make the purchase that day?
+Exactly!!!

 I welcome your questions and comments below.